headerheader

 2. On the other hand, the German Foreign Office has no longer provided a list of providers since the scandal surrounding the blocked account provider BAM in 2021.
 However, German embassies continue to name individual providers - without presenting a complete list or addressing the differences.

-As MyGermanUniversity, we have therefore set ourselves the goal of publishing a complete list of all providers and comparing them on the basis of characteristics that are as objective as possible.
+At MyGermanUniversity, we have therefore set ourselves the goal of publishing a complete list of all providers and comparing them on the basis of as objective criteria as possible.

-To do this, our team conducted careful research, within the framework of which we held talks with industry experts who explained the banking models to us.
-Moreover, we sought out discussions with all blocked account providers.
-We wanted to find out firsthand what makes a good blocked account and what differentiates the providers.
+To do this, our team conducted in-depth research, including interviews with industry experts who explained the banking models.
+We also spoke to all the providers of blocked accounts.
+We wanted to find out first-hand what makes a good blocked account and what sets them apart.
 We also wanted to give each provider the opportunity to explain their model and clarify any unanswered questions.

 Before we get into the topic, a few notes are necessary: